algernope/.bash_aliases/README.md

 nicto - equivalent of nikto <ip>
     Usage - nicto ip
   this one is less about saving typing and more about not forgetting the -h flag :)

+ovpnhtb - equivalent of sudo openvpn ovpn/hackthebox.ovpn
+    Usage - ovpnhtb
+In the home directory, I created a directory "ovpn" and placed the OpenVPN config files in there

+ovpnthm - equivalent of sudo openvpn ovpn/tryhackme.ovpn
+    Usage - ovpnthm